scarryhott/Kantian-IVI/docs/LIGHTMATTER_INTEGRATION.md

 ```

 The CLI surfaces JSON so downstream tooling (Lean scripts, notebooks, dashboards) can ingest phenomena records without importing Python internals.

+Running `ivi_cli run` now also emits an `invariants` block verifying the duality/product constraint, sheet closure, and lapse positivity using the Lightmatter v2 physics bundle.
+CI can parse these fields to ensure theoretical contracts remain satisfied.

 ## Tests